Fatal bat disease confirmed in the Twin Cities area

 The pace of the spread is typical, officials said.
 But while there are early signs that white nose syndrome could be bottoming out in other parts of the United States, the scourge is just taking hold in Minnesota, where it first appeared in 2013.

+Separately, federal wildlife officials on Thursday confirmed that the bat-killing fungus has been detected in Texas for the first time and has spread to two more species of bats.

-At Lake Vermilion-Soudan Underground Mine State Park, ground zero for the epidemic in Minnesota, the bat population plunged by 73 percent from February 2013 to December 2017, and now stands at less than 3,000 bats, said Gerda Nordquist, a bat specialist with the state Department of Natural Resources (DNR).
-Nordquist does direct counts in caves with a clicker, and said staff just finished the annual bat survey Wednesday.
+At Lake Vermilion-Soudan Underground Mine State Park, ground zero for the epidemic in Minnesota, the bat population plunged by 73 percent from February 2013 to December 2016, and it now stands at less than 3,000 bats, said Gerda Nordquist, a bat specialist with the state Department of Natural Resources (DNR).
+Nordquist does direct counts in caves with a clicker; staff just finished the annual bat survey Wednesday.

-Die-offs are expected to get far worse, the officials said.
-Recovery will be slow because the most common bat species give birth to only one pup, they said, and it's not known yet whether bats who survive the syndrome pass their resistance to their young.
+Die-offs are expected to get far worse, officials said.
+Recovery will be slow because the most common bat species give birth to only one pup, and it’s not known whether bats that survive the syndrome pass their resistance to their young.

-The scourge worries naturalists because bats are a critical part of the ecosystem.
-Not only are they pollinators, but they have a voracious appetite for insects and are food for other species.

-"A healthy bat eats its weight in insects every night," said Rich Baker, endangered species coordinator for the Minnesota DNR.
-"Five grams of insects is a lot of insects."
+The scourge worries naturalists because bats are a critical part of the ecosystem, pollinating plants and eating huge quantities of insects.
+“A healthy bat eats its weight in insects every night,” said Rich Baker, endangered species coordinator for the Minnesota DNR.
+“Five grams of insects is a lot of insects.”

+In the Twin Cities area, bats hang out in the many man-made caves along the Mississippi River, but wildlife officials would not reveal specific locations because they are vulnerable to human disturbance.

 The disease is called white-nose syndrome for the white powdery fungus that can form on the muzzle, tail and wings of infected bats.
 Scientists suspect the fungus irritates the bats, rousing them out of hibernation too early and leading them to fly off, perhaps out of thirst, and die of exposure or starvation.

-At the Lake Vermilion-Soudan cave, park staff counted nearly 3,000 dead bats outside the mine over a recent 12-to-14 day period, said Ed Quinn, resource management supervisor for the DNR's parks and trails division.
+At the Lake Vermilion-Soudan cave, park staff counted nearly 3,000 dead bats outside the mine over a recent 12-to-14 day period, said Ed Quinn, a DNR supervisor.
 The mine is home to three bat species: the northern long-eared bat, the little brown bat and, rarely, the tri-colored bat.

-That's probably a conservative number, he said, because many bats fly off and die elsewhere, and because weak and dead bats are snatched for dinner.
-"The ravens and other scavengers are pretty quick to get on those," Quinn said.
+That count is probably conservative, he said, because many bats fly off and die elsewhere, and because weak and dead bats are snatched for dinner.
+“The ravens and other scavengers are pretty quick to get on those,” Quinn said.

 The disease doesn’t affect humans or species that eat bats.

 Declines in bat populations have been as high as 98 percent to 100 percent at other sites in the state.

-At Forestville/Mystery Cave State Park in southeastern Minnesota, where the disease was also first spotted in 2013, bats haven't yet started dying off, Nordquist said.
-But the majority of the bats show signs of the disease and are roosting in areas they haven't normally roosted, Nordquist said.
-She said she's seen bats bunched up in an entrance to the cave built for tourists.
+At Forestville/Mystery Cave State Park in southeastern Minnesota, where the disease was also first spotted in 2013, bats haven’t yet started dying off, Nordquist said.
+But the majority of the bats show signs of the disease and are roosting in areas they normally don’t, Nordquist said.

 Nordquist said she sees bats in winter “eagerly grooming themselves” to try to remove the fungus.
 “Bats are supposed to be hibernating, not wide-awake grooming themselves,” she said.
 “That’s costing valuable energy and eventually it runs out.”

-Nordquist said that the influx of citizen reports on unusual bat behavior are very useful.
-She encouraged people to continue using the online DNR reporting site to report such things as bats flying in daytime, and behavior in summer maternity colonies: www.mndnr.gov/reportbats
+Nordquist said a recent influx of citizen reports on unusual bat behavior is very useful.
+She encouraged people to continue using the DNR’s online reporting site to report such things as bats flying in daytime: www.mndnr.gov/reportbats

-The U.S. Fish & Wildlife Service said an updated map showing the spread of the disease will be available online Thursday at whitenosesyndrome.org
+The U.S. Fish & Wildlife Service said an updated map showing the spread of the disease will be available Thursday at whitenosesyndrome.org